StuCM/movie-app/README.md

 If this does not work, you can navigate to the client and server directory independently and run the same command

+# Live Preview

+To see the app go to https://movie-app-pi-pink.vercel.app/

 ## Available Scripts

 In the project directory, you can run: